Nyrus-Y/LogicRL/README.md

 the specific environment for playing or training,

-e.g. _CoinJumpEnvNeural-v0_ is use to train neural agent of ppo contains key,door and enemy.
+_CoinJumpEnv-v1_ contains key, door and one enemy.
+_CoinJumpEnv-v2_ has one more enemy.
 _bigfishm_  contains one bigger fish and one smaller fish.
 _bigfishc_  contains one red fish and one green fish. agent need to avoid red fish and eat green fish.
+_eheistc1_  contains 2 pairs of key and door.
+_eheistc2_  contains 2 pairs of key and door with different color.
+_eheist_    contains 3 pairs of key and door.
 * **--rules -r**:

 _rules_ is required when train logic agent.

 Logic agent require a set of data which provide the first order logic rules.

-e.g. '_coinjump_5a_' indicate the rules with 5 clauses.
+e.g. '_coinjump_human_assisted_' indicate the rules is human-generated.

 So for new rules, just need to be added to the choice of argument '--rules' and dataset.